sssundar/play/README.md

 ## Exercise Embedded C
 #### Status: ongoing
-###### Low-level programming exercises in C following the Caltech CS24 homeworks.
-One of the exercises should be writing malloc (and testing it on an Arduino).
-These exercises should set the stage for playing with Arduinos in C. I will use a 32-bit ArchLinux VM, which will also require me to use the git command line rather than the GUI.
+###### Low-level programming exercises in C following c.learncodethehardway.org & the Caltech CS24 homeworks last year.
+My eventual goal is to write malloc.

 ## Exercise ArduinoMotionTracker
-#### Status: ongoing
+#### Status: on hold
 #### Dependency: Embedded C
 ######   A sound-based motion tracker.
 It should keep track of my motion patterns as I work and indicate clearly when I don't move from the vicinity for 2 hours or more.
 This is roughly the frequency at which I'd like to take short walking breaks to maintain productivity in the evenings.